AdobeDocs/audience-manager.it-IT/help/using/dil/dil-flash.md

 **Dati DIL/Analytics come segnali inutilizzati**

-Audience Manager accetta Analytics [!UICONTROL Props], [!UICONTROL eVars]ed eventi anche senza una caratteristica corrispondente.
-In questo caso, i dati non sono disponibili per la creazione di caratteristiche e appaiono nel rapporto Segnali [non utilizzati](../reporting/dynamic-reports/unused-signals.md) .
-Per sfruttare al massimo queste informazioni, crea caratteristiche Audience Manager che corrispondano ai dati di Analytics passati dalla [!UICONTROL Flash DIL] libreria.
+Audience Manager accepts Analytics [!UICONTROL Props], [!UICONTROL eVars], and events even without a corresponding trait.
+In this case, the data is unavailable for trait creation and appears in the [Unused Signals report](../reporting/dynamic-reports/unused-signals.md) instead.
+To make the most of this information, create Audience Manager traits that match the Analytics data passed in by the [!UICONTROL Flash DIL] library.

 >[!MORE_ LIKE_ THIS]
 >